latest nhpb_banner 1__compressed

 Unfortunately, churches often just do not have the funding to assist everyone that needs it.
 While this will vary by state, many parishes, whether Jewish, Mormon - LDS, Christian or another faith try to to their best to meet demand.
 So when applying for financial help from a church, be sure it is a one time event as they focus on solving a crisis.
 A church will often ask for proof before issuing funds.
 They also tend to give priority to senior citizens, the ill, and vulnerable.

-Churches try to offer short term, emergency help.
+Churches try to offer short term, temporary emergency help to those that are qualified.
 They went to help pay a little bit of rent or give food, or give a motel room, on an emergency basis as a “hand up”, and not a “hand out”.
 Families can not be dependent on the assistance.
 Instead a church will offer their limited amounts of financial help for paying one time expenses.
 Applicants with a one time hardship, but that have little or no money, and that may miss their rent or water bill payment will also get priority.

 Typically, these forms and applications from a church require candidates to provide documentation showing they have a financial crisis or true emergency condition.
 This may include a copy of the lease showing the amount of rent that is due, a pay stub, an unpaid utility bill, or driver’s license to verify their address.
 Anyone seeking help from a church should come prepared with documentation.